Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- He's also chipped in on the ground, with 73 rushing yards (4.9 ypg) on 37 carries with one rushing touchdown.
+- He's also carried the ball 37 times for 73 yards and one touchdown, averaging 4.9 yards per game.

-- The Falcons, who rank 25th in the NFL in points scored, have dropped back to pass 59.0% of the time while running the ball 41.0% of the time.
+- The Falcons, who rank 25th in the NFL in points scored, have attempted a pass 59.0% of the time while running the football 41.0% of the time.

-- Ryan accounts for 55.9% of his team's red zone plays, with 71 of his 504 pass attempts coming from inside the opponent's 20-yard line.
+- Ryan has thrown 71 passes in the red zone this season, 55.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Bills.